-Catholic Religious Australia has a document Voting for Justice – Here’s how Volume 9 April 2022 of their regular Just Now newsletter.
-This provides advice on how Catholic Social Teaching can inform us to vote for justice in the upcoming 2022 Federal Election.
+In the lead up to the 2022 Federal Election, Catholic Religious Australia published a document Voting for Justice – Here’s how Volume 9 April 2022 of their regular Just Now newsletter providing advice on how Catholic Social Teaching can inform us to vote for justice.

-The Australian Catholic Bishops Conference social justice statement 2021-2022 Cry of the Earth Cry of the Poor can be downloaded from their web site.
+The Australian Catholic Bishops Conference social justice statement 2022-2023 Respect: Confronting Violence and Abuse can be downloaded from their web site.

 In February 2019, Society of Jesus Superior General Arturo Sosa SJ introduced the Universal Apostolic Preferences (UAPs) to all Jesuits.

 This letter from Fr Sosa discusses the four preferences (and also includes the original of the reply from Pope Francis in which he accepted and confirmed the discernment process):

 - To show the way to God through discernment and the Spiritual Exercises;

 - To walk with the poor, the outcasts of the world, those whose dignity has been violated, in a mission of reconciliation and justice;

 - To accompany young people in the creation of a hope-filled future;

 - To collaborate in the care of our Common Home.

 Nangami, since its formation, has been actively involved in organising and participating in activities expressed by the second and fourth preferences.